Emissions Testing in Arkansas

 How the Emissions Test Works in Arkansas

 No vehicles need an emissions test in Arkansas.
-Gasoline, diesel, hybrid, and electric vehicles are all exempt.
-There are no model year, weight, or fuel type requirements that trigger mandatory testing.
+Gasoline, diesel, hybrid, and electric vehicles can all be registered and renewed without any emissions inspection.
+No vehicle type, model year, or weight class triggers a testing requirement.

 Yes.
 Electric and hybrid vehicles are exempt because Arkansas does not require emissions testing for any vehicle type.
 All fuel types can be registered without inspection.

-Own an Emissions Testing or Smog Check Station?
+Own an Emissions Testing or Smog Check Station in Arkansas?

 No credit card required.
 Free plan available forever.